 The bottom line:

 “Any time a diet sounds too good to be true, it often is,” Mussatto says.
-For sustainable weight loss, try a program that helps you establish healthy habits and allows you to go out to dinner and enjoy your favourite foods—even if it takes you a bit longer to reach your goal.
+For sustainable weight loss, try a program that helps you establish healthy habits and allows you to go out to dinner and enjoy your favourite foods—even if it takes you a bit longer to reach your weight loss goal.